erfanbyt/weather-web-application/readme.md

 * Flask
 * docker

 the inspiration for this web application was taken from [this](https://www.youtube.com/watch?v=jQjjqEjZK58).
-There are some modifications and also finally the application is containerized.
+There are some modifications and also finally the application is containerized in my own version.

 ## How to run
 #### step 1